 It can be difficult to network as a freelancer and having a good network is essential.
 Not only do you need this network when you finish current jobs, but you also need to be able to talk to your leads when you are going through a dry spell.
-Many freelancers don’t even know where to start with networking, so here are some things to do to build that network up!
+Many freelancers don’t even know where to start with networking, so here are some things to do to build that network up as freelance writers!

-For starters, freelancers should have a lot of interaction in online groups.
+For starters, freelance writers should have a lot of interaction in online groups.